Primechain/primechain-api-docs/docs/usecases/trade_finance.md

     }
 }
 ```
 ## 4. Publish data to a Data Stream

 To encrypt, sign anf publish data to a Data Stream, use `post /api/v1/publish_data` and pass 5 parameters:
-1. the private key of the signer
+1. the private key of the signer - `primechain_private_key`
-2. the primechain address of the signer
+2. the primechain address of the signer - `primechain_address`
-3. The keys to enable quick searching of the data
+3. The keys to enable quick searching of the data - `keys`
-4. the data
+4. the data - `data`
-5. the name of the data stream
+5. the name of the data stream - `stream_name`

 Sample input
 ```